History of Christianity: Late antiquity (313 – c. 600)

-Christian art, architecture, and literature blossomed under Constantine.
+Christianity transformed.
+Christian art, architecture, and literature blossomed.
 The basilica, a type of Roman municipal court hall, became the model for Christian architecture.
 Frescoes, mosaics, statues, and paintings blended classical and Christian styles.
 Similarly, a hybrid form of poetry written in classical styles with Christian concepts emerged.
 In the late fourth century, Jerome was commissioned to translate the Greek biblical texts into the Latin language; this translation was called the Vulgate.
 Church Fathers of this period, such as Augustine of Hippo, John Chrysostom, Gregory of Nyssa, Athanasius of Alexandria, Basil of Caesarea, Gregory of Nazianzus, Cyril of Alexandria, and Ambrose of Milan, wrote vast numbers of works.
+There were churches in the majority of Roman cities by the end of the fourth century.